 Foodista is a passionate community of food lovers who want to share and exchange its collective knowledge about all things culinary.
 Its editorial content informs and entertains readers with a daily dose of food news, cooking tips and recipes, health and nutrition information, holidays and special events, and more.
 The company has been featured in Time, The New York Times, TechCrunch, Huffington Post, and a multitude of other publications and online media.

-Zephyr Conferences is the organizer of six food, wine, and beer conferences.
-(In addition to the IFBC, you might consider joining the Wine Bloggers Conference that will take place November 9 – 12 in Santa Rosa, California.)
+Zephyr Conferences is the organizer of five food, wine, and beer conferences.
+(In addition to the IFBC, you might consider joining the Wine Bloggers Conference.)
 In reality, the folks at Zephyr are simply a bunch of active travelers who have been running tours around the world for 20 years as part of Zephyr Adventures.
 Their love for wine, beer, and food travel got them into conference organizing in the same industries and, eventually, the creation of their sister company Taste Vacations which runs wine, beer, and food tours that leave the physical activity at home.